puneith/cloudml-samples/census/lowlevel-tf/README.md

  * Training file is `adult.data.csv`
  * Evaluation file is `adult.test.csv`

+### DISCLAIMER
-DISCLAIMER: The source of this dataset is from a third party.
+The source of this dataset is from a third party.
 Google provides no representation, warranty, or other guarantees about the validity or any other aspects of this dataset.

+### Run the exports
 ```
 export CENSUS_DATA=census_data
 export TRAIN_FILE=adult.data.csv